mettekou/FSharp.Data.Tdms/README.md

-The [BenchmarkDotNet](https://benchmarkdotnet.org) benchmarks in this section give an idea of the performance of `FSharp.Data.Tdms` when compared to [`TDMSReader`](https://github.com/mikeobrien/TDMSReader), the only other TDMS 2.0 implementation which works on .NET 5.0.
+The [BenchmarkDotNet](https://benchmarkdotnet.org) benchmarks in this section give an idea of the performance of `FSharp.Data.Tdms` when compared to [`TDMSReader`](https://github.com/mikeobrien/TDMSReader), the only other TDMS 2.0 implementation which works on .NET 6 and later.
 Since `TDMSReader` does not support reading TDMS index files, the benchmark disables this feature for `FSharp.Data.Tdms` as well, for a fair comparison.
 This means that `FSharp.Data.Tdms` may perform better in